Mick Foley: Championship reigns (2008–2009)

-Various storylines (2009–2011; 2020)
+Various storylines (2009–2011, 2020)

-On the edition of September 24 of Impact!
+On the September 24 episode of Impact!
 Foley turned heel when he attacked Abyss during and after a TNA World Tag Team Championship match against Booker T and Scott Steiner.
-Foley revealed Abyss as the one who tore up his picture and beat him to a bloody pulp with a videotape and the baseball bat wrapped in barbed wire.
+Foley revealed Abyss as the one who tore up his picture and attacked him with a videotape and the baseball bat wrapped in barbed wire.
 Abyss then challenged Foley to a Monster's Ball match which Foley accepted.
-At Bound for Glory, Abyss defeated Foley in the match.
-Two weeks later, Foley turned face by turning on Dr. Stevie and saved Abyss from him.
+At Bound for Glory on October 18, Abyss defeated Foley in the match.
+Two weeks later on the October 29 episode of Impact!, Foley turned on Dr. Stevie and saved Abyss from him, turning face once again.
 The following week he explained that he had played Dr. Stevie all along and had challenged Abyss to a match at Bound for Glory to see how tough he was.
 On the edition of November 12 of Impact!
 Raven returned to TNA and saved Stevie's future in the company by costing Abyss a match and throwing a fireball in Foley's face.